 The following river cruise companies include port charges in the fare:

-All of the suppliers listed above feature all-inclusive river cruise packages, with the exception of Viking River Cruises.
-In general Viking River Cruises has some of the least inclusive pricing.
+All of the suppliers listed above feature all-inclusive river cruise packages, with the exception of Riviera River Cruises and Viking River Cruises.

 Companies – Port Charges Not Included